paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 151

-**Texto original:**
-A company wants to migrate its on-premises data center to AWS.
-According to the company's compliance requirements, the company can use only the ap-northeast-3 Region.
-Company administrators are not permitted to connect VPCs to the internet.
-Which solutions will meet these requirements?
-(Choose two.)

-**Tradução:**
 Uma empresa quer migrar seu data center on-premises para a AWS.
 De acordo com os requisitos de conformidade da empresa, ela pode usar apenas a região ap-northeast-3.
 Os administradores da empresa não têm permissão para conectar VPCs à internet.
 Quais soluções atenderão a esses requisitos?
 (Escolha duas.)